 The synagogue is made of stone on a rectangular plan.
-It has buttressed elevations with a late gothic cornice.
+It elevations with a late Gothic cornice and buttresses, between which the windows were pierced.
 Walls of 2 meters thick are crowned with battlements, giving it a defensive character.

 The synagogue is one of the oldest surviving buildings of this type in Poland.
 At present there is a museum with a small exhibition of Judaica located in it.
 In addition, exhibitions of sculpture and painting are organized.